 - You could stock your shop with links to your website where you have more freedom to show off your ware.

 - Or you could close your Page altogether and relocate to somewhere else.
-Invite people from you Facebook profile, but be careful not to ‘sell’ to them.
+Invite people from your Facebook profile, but be careful not to ‘sell’ to them.

-Business can be stressful as we try to sell our ware, try to keep it interesting, and try to find the right people who are interested in what we do.
+Business can be stressful as we try to sell our ware, keep it interesting, and try to find the right people who are interested in what you do.
 Adding to that the stress of making Facebook do what its not designed to do, is not what you need.
 Use it to your advantage and don’t fight against it.
 Put your energy into your business instead.

 Please feel free to comment, as I would love to hear your thoughts about this.